svisser/logaugment/README.rst

 You can use `logaugment.set` to specify custom values for a given logger.

 You can use `logaugment.add` to keep the custom values that were already set and add new ones.
-If you're redefining a custom key and value then this value will be used instead of the earlier value.
+If you're redefining a custom key / value then this value will be used instead of the earlier value.

 You can install the library with pip: